OfficeDev/hands-on-labs/O3652/O3652-3 Deep Dive in Office PowerPoint Add-ins/QuickStart.md

 12. Now, set the DefaultValue attribute to *Daily Photo*.

-### Excersize 2: Get the Photo of the day from Bing and insert it
+### Exercise 2: Get the Photo of the day from Bing and insert it

 *In this excersize, we will continue where you left off.
 You will learn more about add-in commands and learn how to customize the add-in command on the ribbon.*